-Associate Professor of Philosophy
+Professor of Philosophy

 - B.A.
 Gustavus Adolphus College, Ph.D.
 University of Chicago

-Click here for a recent discussion of American economic inequality featuring Professor Preiss and economists Robert Frank, Steve Horwitz, and Nikolai Wenzel.
+Click here for a discussion of American economic inequality featuring Professor Preiss and economists Robert Frank, Steve Horwitz, and Nikolai Wenzel.

-- "Libertarian Personal Responsibility: An Essay on the Ethics, Practice, and American Politics of Personal Responsibility," Philosophy & Social Criticism (Forthcoming)
+- Libertarian Personal Responsibility: On the Ethics, Practice, and American Politics of Personal Responsibility.
+Philosophy & Social Criticism (July 2017).

-- "Milton Friedman on Freedom and the Negative Income Tax," Basic Income Studies (December 2015)
+- Milton Friedman on Freedom and the Negative Income Tax.
+Basic Income Studies (December 2015).

-- "Global Labor Justice and the Limits of the Economic Analysis," Business Ethics Quarterly (January 2014)
+- Global Labor Justice and the Limits of the Economic Analysis.
+Business Ethics Quarterly (January 2014).

-- "Milton Friedman, Amartya Sen, and the American Politics of Left and Right" in Left and Right, The Great Dichotomy Revisited (Oxford Scholars Press, October 2013)
+- Milton Friedman, Amartya Sen, and the American Politics of Left and Right.
+In Left and Right, The Great Dichotomy Revisited (Cambridge Scholars Press, October 2013).

-- "American Inequality and the Idea of Personal Responsibility," Public Affairs Quarterly (October 2012)
+- American Inequality and the Idea of Personal Responsibility.
+Public Affairs Quarterly (October 2012).

-- "Multiculturalism and Equal Human Dignity," Res Publica (May 2011)
+- Multiculturalism and Equal Human Dignity.
+Res Publica (May 2011).

-- "Disadvantage and an American Society of Equals," Critical Review of International Social and Political Philosophy (January 2011)
+- Disadvantage and an American Society of Equals.
+Critical Review of International Social and Political Philosophy (January 2011).